zackhitch/Computer-Architecture-One/LS8-SPEC.md

 ## Stack

-The SP points at the value at the top of the stack, or at address `F4` if the stack is empty.
+The SP points at the value at the top of the stack (most recently pushed), or at address `F4` if the stack is empty.

 ## Interrupts